-The measurements throughout this project are given in both Standard (inches) and Millimeter measurements.
-(Abbreviation for millimeter which is a metric unit of length equal to one thousandth of a meter.
-25.4 mm equals one inch.).
+The measurements throughout this project are given in both Standard (inches) and Metric (mm).
 The standard measurements are best suited to North America and the Metric measurements are best suited to Australasia and other countries.
 The inch sizes given in this project do not convert exactly to their corresponding metric (mm) equivalents, so use one or the other.

 You will need

 - One piece of 3/4″ (18mm) thick plywood 30″ (760mm) wide x 42″ (1060mm) long.

 - Two pieces of 1/8″ (3mm) thick angle aluminum 1 1/2″ x 1 1/2″ (40mm x 40mm)

 - Twelve skateboard wheels 1 1/16″ (30mm) wide x 2″ (50mm) diameter and bearings to suit.

 - Four pieces of 1 1/4″ (32mm) inside diameter PVC waste pipe 10ft (3000mm) long.

 - Four pieces of 1 1/4″ (32mm) outside diameter PVC conduit pipe 6″ (150mm) long.